selloween/selloween.eu/content/posts/20201008-how-to-harden-debian-buster.md

 author = "Selwyn"
 cover = ""
 draft = "false"
-description = "This guide will show you how to harden your Debian Buster server by setting up UFW (Uncomplicated Firewall), Fail2Ban and modifying SSH configuration.
+description = "This guide will show you how to harden your Debian Buster server by setting up UFW (Uncomplicated Firewall), Fail2Ban and modifying SSH configuration."
 +++

 # How to harden Debian Buster